daanishsuhail/ncaa-prediction-model/README.md

 ---
 Creates a basic model for ncaa predictions.

-### CSV Dump
-Apon running the main file with proper csv files of each team, a "team_avg_diffs.csv" file will appear in the main project directory.
-This will then be fed through "SRS.py" where each average point margin will balance eachother out in a matrix-type solution.
-(Credit to sports-reference.com for the formula)

 ### Adding Data
 Data can be added by
 1. Deleting the contents of the data folder